What Makes Good Leather?

 2. The touch

 Another great way to tell the difference between real and fake leather is by touching the product.
 If the material on an item feels really smooth or if it feels at all like plastic, it is most likely fake.
-You can also tell the quality of real leather by touching it.
+You can also tell the quality of genuine leather by touching it.
 Good quality leather should feel tough but flexible, but poor quality leather will feel smoother and more similar to fake leather.

-So, now you know more about identifying good quality leather.
+So now you can tell what is good quality leather.

 Good Leather Can Last a Lifetime

-If leather is of a good quality it will last forever.
+If leather is of good quality, it will last forever.
 This means that while it may often come at a higher price than poor or fake leather products, it is usually worth the investment as the item will last a lot longer.
-Top quality leather will also age well, whereas fake leather makes start to crack, peel or flake over time.
+Top-quality leather will also age well, whereas artificial leather starts to crack, peel or flake over time.

 The Leather Working Process Takes Time and Care

-Real, top quality leather is often priced higher than poor quality leather because the process that must be taken to make products out of good leather is so extensive.
-The process takes a lot of time and care and so is often worth much more than a poor quality product.
+Real, top quality leather is often priced higher than poor quality leather because the process which it takes to make products out of good leather is so extensive.
+The process takes a lot of time and care and is often worth much more than a poor quality product

 In the simplest terms, to make a leather product, the outer two layers on each side of the hide are removed before the leather can go through the tanning process.
-This is called liming.
+This process is called liming.

-Because the skin of an animal often becomes thicker with age, the skin of animals of different ages will often be used for different products.
-For example, the hide from a mature bull is often the toughest and thickest hide available and so these are only used for very specific items.
+Because the skin of an animal often becomes thicker with age, the skin of animals of different ages will often be used for other products.
+For example, the hide from a mature bull is often the most arduous and thickest hide available, and so these are only used for very specific items.
 Cowhide is the most commonly used hide when producing leather products.